 Our current controls and any new controls that we develop may become inadequate because of changes in the conditions in our business, including increased complexity resulting from our international expansion.
 Further, weaknesses in our disclosure controls or our internal control over financial reporting may be discovered in the future.
 Any failure to develop or maintain effective controls, or any difficulties encountered in their implementation or improvement, could harm our results of operations or cause us to fail to meet our reporting obligations and may result in a restatement of our financial statements for prior periods.
 Any failure to implement and maintain effective internal control over financial reporting could also adversely affect the results of periodic management evaluations and annual independent registered public accounting firm attestation reports regarding the effectiveness of our internal control over financial reporting that we will eventually be required to include in our periodic reports that will be filed with the SEC.
 Ineffective disclosure controls and procedures and internal control over financial reporting could also cause investors to lose confidence in our reported financial and other information, which would likely adversely affect the market price of our Class A Common Stock.
 In addition, if we are unable to continue to meet these requirements, we may not be able to remain listed on Nasdaq.
 We are not currently required to comply with the SEC rules that implement Section 404 of the Sarbanes-Oxley Act and are therefore not required to make a formal assessment of the effectiveness of our internal control over financial reporting for that purpose.
-As a public company, we will be required to provide an annual management report on the effectiveness of our internal control over financial reporting for that purpose.
-As a public company, we will be required to provide an annual management report on the effectiveness of our internal control over financial reporting commencing with our seco
+As a public company, we will be required to provide an annual management report on the effectiveness of our internal control over financial reporting could also commencing with our second annual report on Form 10-K.